solidusio/edgeguides/advanced-solidus/promotions-system.md

 With that said, we could have definitely followed other approaches, like storing the referral code on the order itself during the request, then validating it in a promotion rule.
 In most cases, there are many ways to implement the same promotion — you'll have to do some research and preparation to figure out what works best for your use case.
 {% endhint %}

 As we mentioned initially, Solidus doesn't know anything about custom promotion handlers and will not call them for you: it's your responsibility to call them when needed.
-The next step, then, is to call our new handler upon every request by using a decorator:
+The next step, then, is to call our new handler upon every request by using a override:

 ```ruby
 module AmazingStore